CharlieInRain/docs-site/docs/faq/bsc/general.md

-# Binance Smart Chain  Information
+# BNB Smart Chain  Information

 ## Where will the published whitepaper be found?

 <https://binance.org/whitepaper.pdf> and also <https://github.com/binance-chain/whitepaper>, where feedback is more than welcome.

-## Where can I take a look at Binance Smart Chain code?
+## Where can I take a look at BNB Smart Chain code?
 Is there a GitHub repository?

 The codebase of BSC is open-sourced here: